Projection Inference for set-identified SVARs: Introduction

-\section{\textbf{Introduction}}
+We study the properties of the classical \emph{projection} method to conduct simultaneous inference about the coefficients of the structural impulse-response function and their identified set in Structural Vector Autoregressions.
+We show that---as the sample size grows large---projection inference produces regions for the structural parameters and their identified set with both frequentist coverage and robust Bayesian credibility of at least $1-\alpha$.
+We then calibrate the radius of the Wald ellipsoid to guarantee that---for a given posterior on the reduced-form parameters---the robust Bayesian credibility of the projection method is exactly $1-\alpha$.
+We illustrate the main results of the paper using a demand/supply model of the U.S.~labor market. \keywords{Sign-restricted SVARs, Set-Identified Models, Projection Method}

+\section{{Introduction}}

-A Structural Vector Autoregression (SVAR) (\cite{Sims:1980,Sims:1986}) is a time series model that brings theoretical restrictions into a linear, multivariate autoregression.
-The theoretical restrictions are used to transform \emph{reduced-form} parameters (regression coefficients and the covariance matrix of residuals) into \emph{structural} parameters that are more amenable to policy interpretation.
+A Structural Vector Autoregression (SVAR) (\cite{Sims:1980}) is a time series model that brings theoretical restrictions into a linear, multivariate autoregression.
+The theoretical restrictions are used to transform the \emph{reduced-form} parameters of the multivariate autoregression (regression coefficients and the covariance matrix of residuals) into \emph{structural} parameters that are more amenable to policy interpretation.
 Depending on the restrictions imposed, the map between reduced-form and structural parameters can be one-to-one (a point-identified SVAR) or one-to-many (a set-identified SVAR).

-It is now customary for empirical macroeconomic studies to impose sign and/or exclusion restrictions on structural dynamic responses in SVARs in order to set-identify the model, as in the pioneering work of \cite{Faust:1998} and \cite{uhlig:2005}.
-The vast majority of these studies use numerical Bayesian methods to construct posterior credible sets for the coefficients of the structural impulse-response function.
+It is now customary for empirical macroeconomic studies to impose sign and/or equality restrictions on structural dynamic responses in SVARs in order to set-identify the model, as in the pioneering work of \cite{Faust:1998} and \cite{uhlig:2005}.
+The vast majority of these studies use numerical methods to construct Bayesian posterior credible sets for the coefficients of the structural impulse-response function.

 Despite the popularity of the Bayesian approach, a practical concern is the fact that posterior inference for the structural parameters continues to be influenced by prior beliefs even if the sample size is infinite.
-This point has been documented---in detail and generality---in the work of \cite{Poirier:1998}, \cite{Gustafson:2009}, and \cite{Moon_Schorfheide:2012}.
-More recently, \cite{Baumeister_Hamilton:2014} provided an explicit characterization of the influence of prior beliefs on posterior distributions for structural parameters in set-identified SVARs.
+This point has been documented---in detail and generality---in the work of \cite{giacomini_kitagawa:2014}.\footnote{See also \cite{Poirier:1998}, \cite{Gustafson:2009}, and \cite{Moon_Schorfheide:2012}} \cite{Baumeister_Hamilton:2014} also provide an explicit characterization of the influence of prior beliefs on posterior distributions for structural parameters in set-identified SVARs.